ndri/vscode-ruby-rubocop-revived/README.md

 ## Features

 - lint by executing the command "Ruby: lint by rubocop" (cmd+shift+p and type command)
-- auto invoke when saving file
+- auto correct when saving a file
 - auto correct command "Ruby: autocorrect by rubocop"

 ### Exclude file